kelvin169/kelvinMwaniki/README.md

 #### Creating Neural networks was exciting and enabled me to appreciate the capabilities of golang
 #### Turns out golang also has multiple use case scenarios as well as it is fit for many applications
 #### Machine learning is however not as widely used in golang seeing it does not have many supporting libraries.
-#### One of the core aim of the project is to also explore the various approaches Golang takes
+#### One of the core aim of the project is to also explore the various approaches Golang takes.

 ## Project 4: [E-commerce shoes store](https://github.com/kelvin169/Flutter-Adidas-Shoes-Ecommerce-App-UI)
 ![](store.jpg)